casper-network/casper-node/resources/charlie/README.md

 ## Software Install

 The package can be installed with `sudo apt install casper-node_0.1.x-r_amd64.deb`.
+Depending on system you might need to use `sudo dpkg -i casper-node_0.1.x-r_amd64.deb`.

 Where `x` is last minor version of software and `r` is the package revision.
-We will be pushing revisions with no code changes for updates to genesis files.
+We can push revisions with no code changes for updates to genesis files or use curl from github files.

 This package will install both `casper-node` and `casper-client` executables in `/usr/bin`.
+(These will be separating in two packages the future.)

 Configuration files and other needed files are installed in `/etc/casper/`.
 An example config file is given as `/etc/casper/config-example.toml`.
 This needs to be updated to `config.toml`.
 You can do a direct copy and